 Best Dance Song

-Since returning to my given name, Megan, I have been developing and growing as an artist, experimenting with different genres, writing styles, and vocal tones.
+Since my return to the Great White North, I’ve been nurturing my love of photography and video production while developing as an artist by experimenting with different genres, writing styles, and vocal tones.

 This “Every Single Saturday” project is my way of putting all of my acquired skills to the test.
 I am determined to find answers to one question in particular -

 Are there any limits to what we can accomplish

 when we give it everything we’ve got?